xrdocs/application-hosting/_tutorials/2016-05-10-iosxr-ansible.md

 Setup was tested on Windows, but the workflow is the same for other environments.
 To add an IOS-XR box, you must first download it.

 >
-Make sure you have access to the IOS-XR vagrant box at by submitting your request here:
+Make sure you have access to the IOS-XR vagrant box by submitting your request here:
 >
 [IOS-XR Vagrant Private-Beta]({{ site.url }}/getting-started/iosxr-vagrant-beta)
 >